Planar Degenerate Anchoring in Landau-de Gennes Energy: Bubbling analysis at boundary singularities

 The limiting map of the rescaled maps obtained in Lemma \ref{lem compact of rescaled map} is referred to as the tangent map in the literature.
-The strong convergence established there allows us to prove that the tangent map is minimizing.
-Besides, it is standard to using the monotonicity to show that the tangent map is homogeneous of degree zero.
-Without loss of generality, we assume that $a_{ij}(\widetilde{a})=\delta_{ij}$ by choosing a suitable coordinate frame and $\varphi$ for the domain transformation. \begin{lem} The tangent map $\widetilde{u}^{\h{.8pt}*}$ obtained in Lemma \ref{lem compact of rescaled map} is homogeneous of degree zero, that is, Moreover, without loss of generality, we suppose that $a_{ij}(\widetilde{a})=\delta_{ij}$.
-For any $r\in(0,1)$, there is $\sigma\in[r,1]$ such that $\widetilde{u}^{\h{.8pt}*}$ is a minimizing tangent map which minimizes the energy $\int_{B^+_{\sigma }} |\nabla v|^2$ over the space \end{lem} \begin{proof} {\bf Part 1.
-Homogeneous of degree zero:} The energy monotonicity in Lemma \ref{lem. energy mono.} implies that the limit $L^*:= \displaystyle\lim_{r\to0^+}\frac{1}{r}\int_{B^+_{r}(\widetilde{a})} |\nabla\widetilde{u}|^2$ exists.
-Therefore, Lemma \ref{lem. energy mono.} gives
+In the following, we characterize this tangent map.
+By choosing a suitable coordinate frame and $\varphi$ for the domain transformation, we assume that $a_{ij}(\widetilde{a})=\delta_{ij}$ for any $i, j = 1, 2, 3$. \begin{lem}[\bf Minimizing tangent maps] The tangent map $\widetilde{u}^{\h{.8pt}*}$ obtained in Lemma \ref{lem compact of rescaled map} is homogeneous of degree zero.
+Moreover, there is $\sigma\in[\h{0.5pt}\frac{1}{4}, \frac{1}{2}\h{0.5pt}]$ such that $\widetilde{u}^{\h{.8pt}*}$ minimizes the standard Dirichlet energy in the configuration space: \end{lem} \begin{proof} We divide the proof into 3 parts. \\ {\bf Part 1.\h{4pt}$0$\h{0.2pt}-\h{0.2pt}homogeneity:} The energy monotonicity in Lemma \ref{lem. energy mono.} implies that In addition, still by Lemma \ref{lem. energy mono.},